IgnaceMenace/DotFiles/README.md

 Most of those programms give better fonctionalities or performance than the previous

 Most of them are also WIP
+# Think about
+- Replace grub with systemd-boot (cleaner)
+  - Can be done after the install or from the fedora everything installer
+- Set systemd-cryptenroll to use your tpm2 chip
 # Road map
 ## Important
 - Oxidize the alternating layout